humaans/react-machine/README.md

 - [ ] convert actions into reducers, so they're applied in order
 - [ ] add debug logging option
 - [ ] write proper typings
-- [ ] why are errors thrown in effect dispose not handled?
 - [ ] release!

 #### V2